dennistrue/main-hub-production/README.md

 - Password: looked up from the local password database

 Hit **Next** to advance to the next serial within the same batch (up to 100).
 When you click **Flash**, the GUI spawns `flash_main_hub.sh` on macOS or `flash_main_hub.ps1` on Windows automatically, streams their logs live, and marks the status as **Success**/**Failed** when done.
+Need to update firmware without touching a unit's identity?
+Enable **Preserve existing SSID/serial/password** to skip factory provisioning and keep whatever is already stored on the device.

 ### One-click launchers